Ryland Fisher

 Professor Gilbert Motsaathebe

-Prof Gilbert Motsaathebe, PhD is an NRF-rated Research Professor in the research entity Indigenous Language Media in Africa at the North-West University in South Africa.
-He was until recently the Editor-in- Chief of the Journal for Communication Sciences in Southern Africa.
-Previously he taught Journalism at the University of Johannesburg, the United Arab Emirates University in the UAE, the Cape Peninsula University of Technology and several institutions in Nagasaki, Japan.
+Professor Gilbert Motsaathebe, PhD, is an NRF-rated Research Professor in the research entity Indigenous Language Media in Africa at the North-West University in South Africa.
+He was until recently the Editor-in-Chief of the Journal for Communication Sciences in Southern Africa.
+Previously he taught journalism at the University of Johannesburg, the United Arab Emirates University in the UAE, the Cape Peninsula University of Technology and several institutions in Nagasaki, Japan.
 He also worked as Deputy Director of Media Relations in the Office of the Premier of the North West province in South Africa.
 Prior to that, he worked as News Producer for Bop Television/SABC and ETV.
-He has published extensively in top-notch peer-reviewed journals in the area of Journalism and Mass Communication.
+He has published extensively in top-notch peer-reviewed journals in the area of journalism and mass communication.
 His latest co-edited books include Television in Africa in the Digital Age published by Palgrave Macmillan and Radio, Public Life and Citizen Deliberation in South Africa published by Routledge.
 He is the recipient of several prestigious awards including the SEPHIS award which was tenable in India and the IVLP award which was tenable in the United States of America.

 Manelisi Dubase